Marjorie Kinnan Rawlings: Invasion of privacy case

-GeeChee
+'Geechee

 In Cross Creek, Rawlings describes how she owns 72 acres of land and also hires several people over the years to help her with day-to-day chores and activities.
-An entire chapter of the book is dedicated to one woman she hires, whose name was Beatrice but who was affectionately known as "GeeChee", because the woman was ethnically part of the Geechee people.
-In the book, Rawlings says GeeChee's mother lived in nearby Hawthorne and that GeeChee was blind in one eye from a fight in which she had been involved.
-GeeChee is employed by Rawlings on and off for nearly two years in which GeeChee dutifully makes life easier for Rawlings.
+An entire chapter of the book is dedicated to one woman she hires, whose name was Beatrice but who was affectionately known as "'Geechee", because the woman was ethnically part of the Ogeechee people.
+In the book, Rawlings says 'Geechee's mother lived in nearby Hawthorne and that 'Geechee was blind in one eye from a fight in which she had been involved.
+'Geechee is employed by Rawlings on and off for nearly two years in which 'Geechee dutifully makes life easier for Rawlings.

-GeeChee reveals to Rawlings that her boyfriend named Leroy was serving time in prison for manslaughter and asks Rawlings for help in gaining his release.
+'Geechee reveals to Rawlings that her boyfriend named Leroy was serving time in prison for manslaughter and asks Rawlings for help in gaining his release.
 She arranges for Leroy to be paroled to her and come work for her farm, and she has a wedding on the grounds for Beatrice and Leroy.
 After a few weeks, Leroy aggressively demands more earnings from Rawlings and threatens her.
-She decides he must leave, which causes her distress because she does not want GeeChee to go with him.
-GeeChee eventually decides to stay with Rawlings but then begins to drink heavily and abandons her.
-Weeks later, Rawlings searches for GeeChee, finds her, and drives her back to the farm, describing GeeChee as a "Black Florence Nightingale".
-GeeChee is unable to stop herself from drinking, which leads a heartbroken Rawlings to dismiss her.
+She decides he must leave, which causes her distress because she does not want 'Geechee to go with him.
+'Geechee eventually decides to stay with Rawlings but then begins to drink heavily and abandons her.
+Weeks later, Rawlings searches for 'Geechee, finds her, and drives her back to the farm, describing 'Geechee as a "Black Florence Nightingale".
+'Geechee is unable to stop herself from drinking, which leads a heartbroken Rawlings to dismiss her.
 Rawlings states in her autobiography "No maid of perfection—and now I have one—can fill the strange emptiness she left in a remote corner of my heart.
 I think of her often, and I know she does of me, for she comes once a year to see me".

-When Cross Creek was turned into a 1983 film, actress Alfre Woodard was nominated for the Academy Award for Best Supporting Actress for her performance as GeeChee.
+When Cross Creek was turned into a 1983 film, actress Alfre Woodard was nominated for the Academy Award for Best Supporting Actress for her performance as 'Geechee.